The Future of 32-bit Linux

 Based on our Member needs, our focus this year was UEFI (mostly U-Boot and EDK2) contributions, the LEDGE Reference Platform and Linux kernel fixes.

 The project that started as Dependable Boot last year, evolved into Trusted Substrate.
 The Dependable boot code is still there and is a vital piece of Trusted Substrate, which aims towards SystemReady compliant firmware, while adding a substantial amount of security on the chain of trust.
-There is strong collaboration between Linaro and Arm around Trusted Substrate as a foundational element of Service Oriented Architecture for the Embedded Edge (SOAFEE).

 The majority of the goals defined at Linaro Connect 2019 Bangkok (BKK19), regarding U-Boot EFI subsystem were achieved.
 Up to now platforms could either support OP-TEE or EFI variables stored securely, since OP-TEE and StandAloneMM are mutually exclusive.
 Patches in U-Boot, OP-TEE and EDK2 have been merged, which allow OP-TEE and StandAloneMM to coexist.
 Moreover, storing the EFI variables in an RPMB partition of an eMMC is also available, which allows small embedded devices without a flash in the secure world to protect their EFI variables against a variety of attacks.